daos-stack/daos/doc/admin/installation.md

 $ docker exec server daos_server start \
         -o /home/daos/daos/utils/config/examples/daos_server_local.yml
 ```

+!!! note
+    Please make sure that the uio_pci_generic module is loaded on the host.

 Once started, the DAOS server waits for the administrator to format the system.
 This can be triggered in a different shell, using the following command: